Hi, all. This was written for the Sunday post as A Stan Lee Foundation Artist post.

 9-6-15.
 By Aaron D’Errico.

-Since Sunday’s theme is about convention appearances and I don’t have any planned as of yet, I wanted to take the opportunity to share some of my comic book convention experiences courtesy of Stan Lee and others that continually strengthen an innate goal to be of service.
+Since Sunday’s theme is about Stan Lee Foundation Artist’s convention appearances and I don’t have any planned as of yet, I wanted to take the opportunity to share some of my comic book convention experiences courtesy of Stan Lee and others that continually strengthen an innate goal to be of service.

-First I’d like to give a shout out to Sean Galloway, Ryan Benjamin, Alvin Lee, Adam Warren and Randy Emberlin for talking with me and your support at conventions, each brimming with Stan Lee’s creations.
+First I’d like to give a shout out to Sean Galloway, Ryan Benjamin, Alvin Lee, Adam Warren and Randy Emberlin for talking with me and your support at conventions, each of the conventions also brimming with Stan Lee’s creations.

 One of the many things I’ve learned from life and comics is that there are many kinds of heroes, both audacious and inconspicuous and that seemingly random acts of kindness from both, along with wisdom shared in the latter can lead to a purposeful life.

 For me that started with a treasured extravagance that was box of comics from my Mom’s friend and Marvel Editor, Don Daily.
-Even more powerful was the phrase “With Great Power Comes Great Responsibility”, popularized by Spider-Man and Stan Lee.
-After reading it, that became a personal guiding principle.
+Even more powerful was the phrase, “With Great Power Comes Great Responsibility”, popularized by Spider-Man and his co-creator, Stan Lee.

-Like many, Stan Lee has had a positive impact on my life through his life and work, something I shared in my Stan Lee Foundation Artist Of The Week bio and my entry for LiveJournal’s Stan Lee’s Biggest Fan contest, earlier this year.
-A major reason for that affirmative influence is because he’s repeatedly gone out of his way to encourage me, as did an unassuming good guy and friend of his that I’d like the chance to thank publicly.
+Stan Lee has had a positive impact on countless lives, including mine through his life and work, something I shared in my Stan Lee Foundation Artist bio and my entry for LiveJournal’s Stan Lee’s Biggest Fan contest, in 2014.

 Back in 2010, my Mom was able to get enough money together to buy me a ticket to The Emerald City Comic Convention in Seattle, where Stan Lee was The Guest Of Honor.
 It was a surprise birthday/Christmas present.
 She said with smiling certainty in her voice, “You’re going to meet Stan Lee!”.

-Since then, similar to Peter Parker in Amazing Fantasy #15, after gaining his powers as Spider-Man, my ambition has been “Charged with some sort of fantastic energy!” by way of an empowering assurance from Stan.
+Since then, similar to Peter Parker in Amazing Fantasy #15, after gaining his powers as Spider-Man, my ambition has been “Charged with some sort of fantastic energy!”, via an empowering assurance from Stan.

 Thinking of Stan’s great expectations also helped me through recovery from injury and its complications, including being unable to work.